chetan-code/DSA/README.md

-# 🧠 Custom Data Structures in C
+# 🧠 Custom Data Structures in C (Main), with example code in C++ and C#

-This project contains custom implementations of common data structures in C, designed for learning and demonstration purposes.
+This project contains custom implementations of common data structures in C/C++, designed for learning and demonstration purposes.
 All data structures are built using fixed-size arrays without dynamic resizing (except where `malloc` is explicitly used).
 The code is well-commented and organized into sections for clarity.

 ## 🧰 Features